Bank Negotiation Strategies: Complete Guide to Lower Rates & Fees

 After Financial Improvements

-After salary increments, bonus payments, or improved credit score.
+Following salary increases, bonus payments, or significant credit score improvements.

 2